jbuck95/refman.nvim/README.md

 ![demo](media/demo.gif)
 Excuse my german

-All fields including abstract are fetched if available on default.
+metadata including abstract is fetched if available on default.
+You can manually edit everything later.

 ## How it works